adriaFreixasWb/git-calisthenics/docs/Session8.md

 ## Review your commits Git logs

-You can do the same this as you did at the [former section](#Review-your-commits-through-your-git-web-interface) with the following command:
+You can do the same as you did at the [former section](#Review-your-commits-through-your-git-web-interface) with the following command:
 ```
 git log
 ```